 Advise on construction practices and materials

-Every time you have to hire someone to work for you, you will pay a premium for their expertise, so it is important that you choose your team carefully.
+Every time you have to hire someone to work for you, you’ll pay a premium for their expertise.
+Choose your team carefully.

-Even if a builder comes on recommendation you should never pay the full amount up front.
-Instead agree to pay in instalments as this protects you against poor craftsmanship.
+Even where a builder comes on recommendation, you shouldn’t pay the full amount up front.
+Pay in instalments as this protects you against poor craftsmanship.

-Finally, where possible, you should source materials yourself to cut costs (as you are able to shop around for the best price whereas the builder may be tied to a particular merchant).
+If you can, source materials yourself to cut costs.
+You’re able to shop around for the best price whereas the builder may be tied to a particular merchant.

-The purchase of building materials for a self build project is exempt from VAT, so you will be able to claim this back at the end of construction.
+The purchase of building materials for a self-build project is exempt from VAT.
+This means you’ll be able to claim this back at the end of construction.

-This can be a significant sum of money across the duration of your self-build project, easily running into the thousands of pounds, so it is definitely worth doing.
+This can be a significant sum of money across the duration of your self-build project, easily running into the thousands of pounds.
+So it’s definitely worth doing.